Mercury-Atlas 6: "The Fourth Orbit"

 After the return of Friendship 7, NASA announced on April 19, 1962, that the spacecraft would be lent to the United States Information Agency for a world tour.
 The tour included more than 20 stops, becoming known as the "Fourth orbit of Friendship 7".

 Spacecraft location

-Mercury spacecraft # 13 – Friendship 7 – is currently displayed at the Steven F. Udvar-Hazy Center National Air and Space Museum in Chantilly, VA.
+Mercury spacecraft # 13 – Friendship 7 – is currently displayed at the Steven F. Udvar-Hazy Center, the National Air and Space Museum’s annex, in Chantilly, Virginia.